dfinity/interface-spec/spec/index.md

 Canister methods that do not change the canister state can be executed more efficiently.
 This method provides that ability, and returns the canister's response directly within the HTTP response.

-### Effective canister id {#http-effective-canister-id}
+### effective principal id {#http-effective-canister-id}

-The `<effective_canister_id>` in the URL paths of requests is the *effective* destination of the request.
+The `<effective_principal_id>` in the URL paths of requests is the *effective* destination of the request.

 -   If the request is an update call to the Management Canister (`aaaaa-aa`), then:

-    -   If the call is to the `provisional_create_canister_with_cycles` method, then any principal can be used as the effective canister id for this call.
+    -   If the call is to the `provisional_create_canister_with_cycles` method, then any principal can be used as the effective principal id for this call.

-    -   Otherwise, if the `arg` is a Candid-encoded record with a `canister_id` field of type `principal`, then the effective canister id must be that principal.
+    -   Otherwise, if the `arg` is a Candid-encoded record with a `canister_id` field of type `principal`, then the effective principal id must be that principal.

-    -   Otherwise, the call is rejected by the system independently of the effective canister id.
+    -   Otherwise, the call is rejected by the system independently of the effective principal id.

--   If the request is an update call to a canister that is not the Management Canister (`aaaaa-aa`) or if the request is a query call, then the effective canister id must be the `canister_id` in the request.
+-   If the request is an update call to a canister that is not the Management Canister (`aaaaa-aa`) or if the request is a query call, then the effective principal id must be the `canister_id` in the request.

 :::note

-The expectation is that user-side agent code shields users and developers from the notion of effective canister ID, in analogy to how the System API interface shields canister developers from worrying about routing.
+The expectation is that user-side agent code shields users and developers from the notion of effective principal id, in analogy to how the System API interface shields canister developers from worrying about routing.

-The Internet Computer blockchain mainnet rejects all requests whose effective canister id is in no subnet's canister ranges, independently of whether the remaining conditions on the effective canister id are satisfied.
+The Internet Computer blockchain mainnet rejects all requests whose effective principal id is in no subnet's canister ranges, independently of whether the remaining conditions on the effective principal id are satisfied.

-The Internet Computer blockchain mainnet does not support `provisional_create_canister_with_cycles` and thus all calls to this method are rejected independently of the effective canister id.
+The Internet Computer blockchain mainnet does not support `provisional_create_canister_with_cycles` and thus all calls to this method are rejected independently of the effective principal id.

-In development instances of the Internet Computer Protocol (e.g. testnets), the effective canister id of a request submitted to a node must be a canister id from the canister ranges of the subnet to which the node belongs.
+In development instances of the Internet Computer Protocol (e.g. testnets), the effective principal id of a request submitted to a node must be a canister id from the canister ranges of the subnet to which the node belongs.

 :::